- Contextual effects of various kinds occur when segments are articulated in sequences.

 Thus under the speaking to be understood approach, we have an underlying phonological representation of some utterance and an articulatory plan which the speaker believes will generate a sound which is "good enough" for the listener.
 Contextual effects arise because there are advantages to the speaker in having a simpler plan which uses less articulator movement: these can be produced faster and with less effort.
 But the need for the message to be understandable limits which simplifications may be made.

-Lastly, we would expect (and indeed we find) that the allowable degree of simplification will depend on many factors of the communicative act: the novelty of the message, the familiarity of the listener to the speaker, or the quality of the listening environment.
+Lastly, we would expect (and indeed we find) that the allowable degree of simplification will depend on many factors of the communicative act: the novelty of the message, the likelihood and danger of misunderstanding, the familiarity of the listener to the speaker or the quality of the listening environment.
 We shall address these issues in a later lecture.

 - Some Elementary Dynamics

 Before we look at the movements of articulators, let's consider some simple aspects of the dynamics of moving objects.